gaia-adm/result-upload-service/README.md

 When result-upload-service starts, it will create unique directory in /upload where uploaded files can be found.
 This directory can be found in log.
 For development purposes usage of /tmp is sufficient.
 For production it needs to be NFSv4 volume.
 Linking requires knowledge of container name/id we are linking to (i.e "sts", "rabbitmq" in example).

 ## Known issues
-- we don't handle reconnection to RabbitMQ, handle AMQ channel recreation
 - file storage could be more optimized (do not store all files in one directory), separation by tenantId (each tenant different directory - need to know tenantId)
 - support "multipart/mixed" Content-Type and batched uploads - they eliminate network latency.
 Could be significant when sending many small files (events).